MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/generate-early-bound-classes.md

 - Improves code readability and maintainability.
 - Decreases the risk of errors because they provide compile time type checking.
-- Improves developer productivity because developers can discover tables, columns, and Choice options using IntelliSense.
+- Improves developer productivity because developers can discover tables, columns, and choice options using IntelliSense.
 - Provides the [OrganizationServiceContext](xref:Microsoft.Xrm.Sdk.Client.OrganizationServiceContext) class so you can write Dataverse queries using LINQ and other capabilities work with data.

 Learn more: